 Keith Block Entrepreneurship Competition

-Keith Block, Co-CEO of Salesforce.com and proud alum of the Dietrich and Heinz Colleges, has through a generous gift established the Block Center for Technology and Society at Heinz College.
+Keith Block, Co-CEO of Salesforce.com, is a proud alumnus of two of Carnegie Mellon University’s esteemed colleges: the Dietrich College of Humanities and Social Sciences and the Heinz College of Information Systems and Public Policy.
+In 2018, Block and his wife, Suzanne Kelley, established the Block Center for Technology and Society at Carnegie Mellon through a generous gift to the university.
 The center focuses on seeding societal futures through technology, policy, and analytics.
 In this spirit, we are holding a competition this semester to foster new business ideas in the tech and society space.

 Proposals are expected to be entrepreneurial ventures that solve a problem in the marketplace and apply technology to address a societal need.
 A proposal should have the potential of being a viable and possibly transformative growth-oriented startup company.
 We expect you to form teams of two or more students (no solos) to present your business concept.
 Students from any part of the university are welcome to participate in this competition Each team will deliver a ten-minute presentation followed by questions from the review panel.
 The presentation and accompanying PPT deck should address the following questions: